Dominic Tarn •October 14, 2022

 If you’re looking for an easy to use video annotation tool that offers complex ontology structures and streamlined data management dashboards, get in touch to request a trial of Encord.

-Dominic has over 10 years' experience writing content for high growth SaaS companies, SMBs, and startups.
+Dominic has over 10 years' experience writing content for high growth AI and SaaS startups.
 His writing covers a wide range of topics, including machine learning, artificial intelligence and computer vision.
 Dominic is the founder & CEO of Inbound Sales Content (ISC), an SEO growth-focused B2B content marketing agency.
 He has a History BA from UCL, has lived in three countries in the last decade, and is now happily settled with a family and cat in the North East of England. https://www.linkedin.com/in/dominicntarn-inboundsalescontent/ https://www.inboundsalescontent.com/

 12 min read